 Having you been walking for weight loss and not losing weight?
 Watch the video for 6 reasons Why You're Not Losing Weight Walking.

 Are you willing to take the first step?
 Let’s work together!
-Schedule a free initial consult with me to discuss your goals.
+Book a free weight loss strategy call to discuss your goals.

 If you haven't been working out, walking is a great way to start with fitness.
 The key is to walk at a very fast pace to get your heart rate up.
 This is how you get the cardiovascular benefit that will help you lose weight.
 It's not guaranteed that everyone will lose weight walking as it depends on your health status and eating habits.